Frequently Asked Questions

 Who are the publishers of the HSUS Millennial edition?

-Unlike previous editions that were published by the U.S. Bureau of the Census, the Cambridge University Press publishes the Millennial Edition with permission from the Census Bureau.
+Unlike previous editions that were published by the U.S. Bureau of the Census, Cambridge University Press publishes the Millennial Edition with permission from the Census Bureau.
 More than 80 scholars and 70 funding sources have contributed to this giant collaborative effort.

-Where do I find usage statistics?
+How do I get usage statistics?

 Data Organization Questions